ionous/tapestry/docs/content/tell-format/tell-format-1.md

     - 2
 ```

-The second `Add:value:` takes the same spot as the number `4` did.
-The list of its values are nested underneath its command.
+The second `Add:value:` takes the same spot as the number `4`, with its values indented underneath the command.